The64thGamer/cheeseepedia/content/z09gheopwaufudyh/content.md

 ### 2005

 - Plans are announced to built a second 75,000 square foot location at 3120 Forrer Street as an anchor for the Cincinnati Millworks project.
-While planned to open in early 2007, these plans would not come to fruition. {{< cite 8 >}}
+While planned to open in early 2007, these plans would not come to fruition.
+[8]

 ### 2007